 It was just what you had been waiting for — a newly vacated position at a level above your current job.
 From your perspective, you were the logical fit.
 You may have needed some time for ramping up — perhaps some training and/or support — but you could easily see yourself successfully stepping up to this new level of responsibility.
 After all, you’ve put in some time with this company.
 You’ve been working hard — giving your job your best effort.
 You’ve earned this promotion!

 It may have been the newly vacated position at the level above you that signaled a promotion for you.
-If you’re like many, it may have simply been your longevity and success in your current position that had you expecting a promotion at salary review time.
+It may have simply been your longevity and success in your current position that had you expecting a promotion at salary review time.
 And, it didn’t happen.

 So where do you go from here?
 For many, not getting a hoped-for or expected promotion can send job satisfaction into a tailspin.
 Feelings of disappointment, resentment, or embarrassment are some of the emotions that propel individuals into looking for a job change at this point.
 You may wonder what your organization is trying to tell you.
 Before you decide to leave, consider the message behind this lack of promotion.
 After all, actions speak louder than words.
 What is your organization telling you?